26 Quick and Easy Tips for Organizing Your Entire Kitchen

 If you're short on counter space or cabinets, put the walls to work and hang your cooking utensils or coffee mugs.
 You could choose an all-in-one shelving unit, identical hooks or an under-the-shelf solution.
 Now, your favorite spatula, whisk or cup is always within arm's reach.

 Store appliances in deep drawers or pull-out shelves to free up counter space.
 Arranging them vertically, as pictured here, allows you to quickly select the right tool for the job.
 Labels help but aren't necessary.
 Aren't blessed with deep kitchen drawers?
 Take apart tall appliances, like blenders, so they fit neatly in smaller spaces.

 “When organizing a pantry, categorize, contain and label,” say the professional organizers at NEAT Method.
 The organizing part doesn’t cost anything but time; you will, however, have to shell out a few bucks for a label-maker or stick-on labels.
 Look for labels you can wipe clean and reuse, such as chalkboard labels.

 Michelle Drewes Photography; Design By: NEAT Method

-FYI: You don't have to get rid of all your recipes — just give them a proper home.
-The size of your recipe cards can determine which system you should use.
-Index cards work well in a labeled recipe box or a small photo album.
-Full sheet recipes do well in a three-ring binder.
-If you want room to grow, choose the binder and carefully tape your index cards to larger sheets of paper.
-Handy dividers make for easy organizing either by ingredient or dish type.
+FYI: You don't have to get rid of your paper recipes — just give them a proper home.
+The size of your recipe cards can determine which system you use.
+Index cards work well in a recipe box or a compact photo album.
+Full sheet recipes, on the other hand, do well in a three-ring binder.
+If you need room to grow, choose the binder and tape index cards to sheets of paper.
+Dividers make it easy to organize by ingredient or dish type.